associationforsoftwaretesting/whose/content/en/docs/communication/engaging-the-audience.md

 ## A context where I used this skill:

-Presenting is something fairly new to me, and something I\'ve shied away from for many years due to my stammer.
+Presenting is something fairly new to me, and something I've shied away from for many years due to my stammer.
 My fear was I would not engage the audience, in fact my fear was the exact opposite, I would make the audience disengaged as I spluttered my way through a presentation.
 Nevertheless, I felt I had a story to tell and so set about learning more about presentation skills.
 I attended a short presentation skills course which gave me some tips to planning the presentation, and some tips about engaging the audience.